Word Meanings - EQUICRURAL - Book Publishers vocabulary database

 Sheltered in a haven.
 Blissful havened both from joy and pain.
 Keats. - SIDESADDLE

 A saddle for women, in which the rider sits with both feet on one side of the animal mounted.
 Sidesaddle flower , a plant with hollow leaves and curiously shaped flowers; -- called also huntsman's cup.
-See Sarracenia. - EQUICRURAL
+See Sarracenia. - HAVENER

 One who, or that which, equalizes anything. - HAVELOCK